LaMPilot: An Open Benchmark Dataset for Autonomous Driving with Language Model Programs: Experiments and Results

 \section{Experiments and Results}

-Our experimental setup is designed to establish baselines for the proposed LaMPilot benchmark.
-The main objectives are to assess the performance of code-generating LLMs in understanding human verbal instructions within driving scenarios.
-We also aim to evaluate the capability of these LLMs to generate code for vehicle control using pre-defined behavioral primitives.
-Furthermore, we investigate the effectiveness of memory-augmented LLMs in incorporating human feedback.
+Our experiments are designed to establish baselines for the proposed \pilotb.
+The main objectives are to assess the performance of LLM-based agents in interpreting human instructions within driving contexts and to evaluate the capability of LLMs to generate code for motion planning using provided functional primitives.